rad03i2/python-toolbox/docs/text-statistics.md

 ## Handle input errors

 A missing or unreadable file, or invalid UTF-8 input, produces a `Cannot read file:` message and exit status 1.
 Check the path, permissions, and encoding before retrying.

+## Quote paths with spaces

+Pass a path containing spaces as one quoted argument: `python text_stats.py "sample notes.txt"`.
+The utility reads the source file without modifying it.